advenjourney/advenjourney/web/docs/about-us/index.md

 ---
-title: About
+title: How it works
 lang: en-US
-description: About our mission and the team
+description: Find and create trips
 navbar: true
 sidebar: true
 editLink: true
 ---

+# How it works

+## Share your interests
-# We love to travel with like minded people
+## Find like minded people
+## Travel together